Check-In Kiosk Hardware for Healthcare Self-Service

 Pharmacies and Healthcare Service Points

 This is a more specific use case than hospital check-in.
 If the project focuses on fingerprint identity verification in pharmacy or regional healthcare environments, it should be treated as a separate scenario rather than the main direction of this article.
+In this type of project, the kiosk hardware should be evaluated together with the pharmacy system, prescription workflow, local identity verification rules, and data protection requirements.

 Real-World Challenges in Check-in Kiosk Projects